octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 In state, you find when the session has started and its status (active or waiting).

-If you look at the SQL text in `pg_stats_activity`, you can't guess that 24936 is blocking 19635: the lock is on `bookings` but the SQL text mentions `aircrafts_data`.
+If you look at the SQL text in `pg_stat_activity`, you can't guess that 24936 is blocking 19635: the lock is on `bookings` but the SQL text mentions `aircrafts_data`.
 That's why you need the lock tree.

 #### lock and zero-downtime migration